TRADE DRESS BASICS

 TRADE DRESS INTERPRETATION UNDER THE SIXTH CIRCUIT

-Remember, not every Court will always have the same exact interpretation and history of interpreation of a given legal issue.
-In the Sixth Circuit, for example, the court will look very idiosyncratically consider whether or not the functionality is Aesthetic or Utilitarian.
-If it holds that the applied for Trade Dress is aesthetic, it will use what’s known as the “competitive-necessity test” whereas if it determines if it is utilitarian, it will use what’s known as the “effect-on cost test.”
+Remember, not every Court will always have the same exact interpretation/ruling on a given legal issue.
+In the Sixth Circuit, for example, the court will consider whether or not the functionality is Aesthetic or Utilitarian.
+If it holds that the applied-for Trade Dress is aesthetic, it will use what’s known as the “competitive-necessity test”, whereas if it determines if it is utilitarian, it will use what’s known as the “effect-on cost test.”

 TRADE DRESS AND THE SNOWPLOW